smguilia/overview-1/zero_downtime.md

 # How {{site.data.keyword.cloud_notm}} ensures high availability and disaster recovery
 {: #zero-downtime}

-Your global strategy is important, and {{site.data.keyword.cloud}} uses global load balancing to ensure a redundant, highly-available platform is available for you to host your workloads and applications.
+Your global strategy is important, and {{site.data.keyword.cloud}} uses global load balancing to ensure a redundant, highly available platform is available for you to host your workloads and applications.
 {:shortdesc}

 ## High availability for the platform